-Join us as we explore the special relationship between Earth and the Sun and learn about the delicate balance that makes our planet the perfect place to call home.
-Talk with scientists and engage in hands-on activities at this family-friendly event.
+Explore the special relationship between Earth and the Sun and learn about the delicate balance that makes our planet the perfect place to call home.
+Meet scientists, look through telescopes, and engage in hands-on activities at this family-friendly event.

 More in this Series:

 January 23, 2017